libpag/ffmovie/README.md

 ### 1. Build with CMake

-After ffmpeg libraries are built, you can open this project by CLion to build, or simply build it with the cmake command-line tool.
+You can open this project by CLion to build, or simply build it with the cmake command-line tool.

 ### 2. Build with the `build_ffmovie` Script